qiskit-community/ITensorNetworksQiskit/README.md

 ## Authors and Citation

-`ITensorNetworksQiskit` was authored by
-[Kate Marshall](mailto:kate.marshall@ibm.com), [Lewis Anderson](mailto:lewis.anderson@ibm.com),
-[Ben Jaderberg](mailto:benjamin.jaderberg@ibm.com) and
+`ITensorNetworksQiskit` was originally authored by [Kate Marshall](mailto:kate.marshall@ibm.com), [Lewis Anderson](mailto:lewis.anderson@ibm.com), [Ben Jaderberg](mailto:benjamin.jaderberg@ibm.com) and [Joey Tindall](mailto:jtindall@flatironinstitute.org).
-[Joey Tindall](mailto:jtindall@flatironinstitute.org).

-If you use this codebase for your research, please cite the latest version from Zenodo: https://zenodo.org/records/16926969.
+If you use this codebase for your research, please cite the latest version and extended author list from Zenodo: https://zenodo.org/records/16926969.

 ## License